mary-hopkins/Tic-Tac-Toe/README.md

 A static page app.
 Files include index.html, style.css, scripts.js.
 No documentation as of now, but will add during the rework.
 Deployed to Glitch.

+## Test Suite

+Test Suite is done with Jest, and as of now only tests the Game factory function which holds all the game logic.
+Will expand to include tests for the DOM.

 ## Future Plans

 * A complete rework, this thing is ugly and ~~broken~~.